kathleenkummcp62/77/README.md

 they don't already exist.
 The `db.Connect` helper automatically invokes this function so the schema is created even when an embedded database is launched.
-This means the application works with an empty database out of the box.
+This means the application works with an empty database out of the box. **The embedded database therefore initializes these tables automatically whenever you start the application.**

 ### **tasks**

 Tracks the progress of each scanning job.
+Each row stores both the configuration used for a scan and runtime metrics.
 Columns include:

 - `id` – primary key
+- `vendor` – VPN product name
-- `vpn_type` or `vendor_url_id` – the VPN type or linked vendor URL
+- `url` – target gateway URL
+- `login` – username for authentication
+- `password` – password for authentication
+- `proxy` – optional proxy address
-- `server` – target server address
+- `server` – resolved server address
 - `status` – current job state
 - `progress` – credentials processed so far
 - `processed` – total credentials count